neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 #### Neutronics Boundary Conditions

 For the neutronics physics, the top and bottom of the pincell are vacuum boundaries.
-The four later faces of the pincell are reflective.
+The four lateral faces of the pincell are reflective.

 #### Solid Boundary Conditions